-Big Sur is one of my favorite things about California.
-It has been called “the greatest meeting of land and sea,” and from my experience, I have yet to find a meeting of land and sea that was more spectacular.
-An unbeleivably pristine coastline on one side, and a barely touched ancient redwood forest on the other side make this coastal drive a sensory treat.
+Big Sur is one of my favorite things about California, and possibly even the entire United States.
+It has been called “the greatest meeting of land and sea,” and from my experience, I have yet to find a meeting of land and sea that is more spectacular.
+An unbelievably pristine coastline on one side, and a barely touched ancient redwood forest on the other side make a Big Sur road trip coastal drive a sensory treat.
 It is so beautiful, so magical, that you can not believe you are still in California, or that you have not seen it before.

-I have a few must-see stops when driving up the coast and through Big Sur that I always recommend to friends, so I thought I'd document them here in this week's Travel Tuesday blog post.
-Here they are for you to experience for yourself.
-This is done from Los Angeles to Monterey, so if you are doing this from the north (San Francisco south for example), you just need to reverse the bullets.
-You may want to print a map too so that you can gage how far you might be between stops.
-I like this map here (also displayed below).
+I have a few must-see Big Sur drive stops that I always recommend to friends driving up the California coast, and today I’m sharing my tried-and-true Big Sur itinerary for you to experience for yourself.
+This road trip route is done from Los Angeles to Monterey, so if you are doing this from the north (from San Francisco headed south, for example), you just need to reverse the bullets.
+You may want to print a map too so that you can gage how far you might be between the Big Sur stops.
+I like this map here for a quick guide.

 - Eat fish n’ chips at Malibu Seafood Fresh Fish Market in Malibu (25653 Pacific Coast Hwy, 1.5 miles north of Pepperdine University).
+This has become our traditional first stop on our Big Sur road trip heading out of Los Angeles.
 Not only the best fish n’ chips in LA, but possibly some of the best you’ve ever had.
 Just trust me on this, and try it.
 You will NOT regret it.
 If you are not in the mood for fish n’ chips, I have also sampled and loved some of their other fried seafood options, an especially good choice being their fried Seafood Combination.
 It includes the must-have fish n’ chips, as well as fried oysters and scallops.
 Definitely can’t go wrong.
 But if you are not as adventurous or are on a budget, go with the staple fish n’ chips, available in 1, 2 or 3 piece options.

 - The outlet mall in Camarillo has some great designer outlets, including the new Neiman Marcus Last Call, so stop for a quick shopping trip if time allows.